🎈 Quick Answer

 Decor that works:

-• String lights ($15–$25, Target or Amazon) — warm, ambient, beautiful.
+- String lights ($15–$25) — warm, ambient, beautiful.
 Run cords before guests arrive.

-• Air-filled balloon clusters ($8–$12 for 50-pack, Amazon) — no helium needed.
-Tape to ceiling with Scotch tape.
+- Air-filled balloon clusters ($8–$12 for a 50-pack) — no helium needed.
+Tape to the ceiling.
 Takes 45 minutes, looks like a $150 setup.

-• Photo memory board ($9–$10 total) — 20–30 prints from Walgreens ($0.09 each), attached to Dollar Tree foam board.
+- Photo memory board ($9–$10 total) — 20–30 drugstore prints (around $0.09 each) attached to a foam board.
 Guests will stand at this all night.

-Budget estimate: $35–$150 for decor
+Budget estimate: $35–$150 for decor.

 Step 6: Food That Can Sit — Because You Cannot Predict Exact Arrival Time

-What to avoid: Hot dishes that need serving at a precise moment, anything with a strong smell that drifts to the front door, sit-down dinner format (guests need to be able to scatter quickly).
+What to avoid: Hot dishes that need serving at a precise moment, anything with a strong smell that drifts to the front door, and a sit-down dinner format (guests need to be able to scatter quickly).

 💡 Pro Tip: Assign someone specifically to keep the cake covered until the reveal.
 It sounds obvious.
 It gets forgotten constantly.

-Budget estimate: $50–$200 depending on guest count
+Budget estimate: $50–$200 depending on guest count.

 Step 7: The Arrival Signal System